Jaimecclin/cvs-pluging-vscode-ext/README.md

 3. See the file status

     There are four status types provided.
-The modified and conflict files are enabled.
+The modified and conflict files are enabled by default.
     * M : Modified file
     * C : Conflict file
     * ? : Questionable file